Lecuona Cuban Boys

 The LCB was exceptionally strong in arrangements, compositions and instrumental quality (most of them could play two or three instruments).
 Their only weak spot was the lack of a really first-rate Cuban singer, but that was not so important as might seem because they played so often to non-Latin audiences.
 Some of their pick-up singers could sing in English, and many of their numbers were instrumentals.
 The band played the full range of Cuban popular music, but their speciality was the conga.
 Though it was perhaps Eliseo Grenet who first composed a conga in its ballroom dance style, it was certainly the LCB who took it round the world and made it famous.
 The LCB was therefore the first conjunto to use the conga drum regularly in its performances, and not Arsenio Rodríguez, as is often supposed.

-The band toured throughout the world: the USA, Latin America and Europe were the main tours.
-When World War II broke out, the band went to Latin America and continued their touring there.
 After World War II there was a dispute within the band, which ended in a split.
-Armando Oréfiche left with a few members, and started the Havana Cuban Boys; the rest stayed under the old name, based in New York until 1960.
-The Lecuona Cuban Boys continued to tour, and finally retired in 1975.
+Armando Oréfiche left with a few members, started the Havana Cuban Boys; the rest stayed under the old name and settled in New York in 1949.

 Date Range of DAHR Recordings: 1932 - 1945